xml-director/xmldirector.plonecore/docs/source/README.rst

       - Otixo.com
       - Storagemadeeasy.com

-- expermimental support for the following backends/protocols (don't use XML Director with these protocols/backends in production):
+- experimental support for the following backends/protocols (don't use XML Director with these protocols/backends in production):

     - FTP (working in general, open issues with the connection pool)